yvelikova/axway-open-docs/content/en/docs/apim_relnotes/20200930_apimgr_relnotes.md

 Updating API Manager is now carried out through any of the following procedures:

 * Applying the latest API Gateway update to an existing installation will update the API Manager `config` script.
 This running `config` can then be pulled into a Policy Studio project.
 * Policy Studio project upgrades.
 Importing an existing API Manager Policy Studio project will upgrade API Manager.
-The upgrade is also applied when creating a new project from an existing FED file.
+The upgrade is also applied when creating a new project from an existing `fed` file.
-* API Manager FED files can be upgraded using the [upgradeconfig](/docs/apim_installation/apigw_upgrade/upgrade_analytics#upgradeconfig-options) script.
+* API Manager `.fed` files can be upgraded using the [upgradeconfig](/docs/apim_installation/apigw_upgrade/upgrade_analytics#upgradeconfig-options) script.
 * The [projupgrade](/docs/apim_reference/devopstools_ref#projupgrade-command-options) script will apply API Manager updates to any existing projects.

 {{< alert title="Note" color="" >}} If deploying an earlier update, prior to September 20, it is still required to use the `update-apimanager.py` script.{{< /alert >}}